Links on Android Authority may earn us a commission. Learn more.

 For today’s camera shootout, we’re looking at three generations of Google flagship smartphones.
 The Pixel 3, Pixel 4, and the latest Pixel 5.
 Google hasn’t changed its main camera lens over the past few years but has experimented with additional cameras as well as new software.
 So, let’s see what’s changed over the generations.

 Feel free to check out the full-res images from this shootout yourself at this Google Drive link.
+For a look further back, be sure to check out the video above where we test the Pixel 5 camera against the OG Pixel!

 More Pixel 5 camera shootouts: